-"I am a fashion blogger, an avid clothes lover and an advocate for the Australian creative industry, but first and foremost, I am a conscious consumer."
+"I am a fashion blogger, an avid clothes lover and an advocate for the Australian fashion industry, but first and foremost, I am a conscious consumer."

 It was from my front row seat at A.F.
 Vandevorst during Paris Fashion Week in 2014 that I decided I would wake up every day in the name of fashion.
 As Sherry Qiu bound down the runway through a sea of smoke, everyone else was looking left – and I was looking right.
 I found myself completely absorbed in the menagerie of photographers before me, stacked on top, around and underneath each other, elbow to elbow and cheek to cheek in a silently understood mess.
 They were still, with only the movement of fingers on cameras and only the sound of fluttering lenses, synced in a frenzying harmony with every step each model took.
 Pose, snap snap, pose.

 These were mere outfits on the runway to some, but moments in time to me.
 Each different angle became infinitely worthy to be captured, lusted over, longed for and needed.
 As crushed khaki linen layers and scarlet silks marched down the barrel of the runway, I was mesmerised, I was captivated, I was inspired.
-I decided then and there, that fashion – in whatever form it should take in my life – would be the one thing I would always pursue, on a constant hunt for moments that move me.
+I decided then and there, that fashion would be the one thing I would always pursue, on a constant hunt for moments that move me.
 It is one thing to know trends, it is another to understand the feeling of fashion, and I felt it running through every vein in my body.

 – Claire Goldsworthy.